danbz/aesthetic-programming/source/7-VocableCode/Readme.md

 Now look at the source code particularly the class-object block `function notNew(getQueer){}`.
 Can you map the source code to your earlier description of text objects?

-**Task 3: (thinking)**
+**Task 3 (Thinking):**

 By reading the source code, you might discover that some of the coding styles are different from what we have learnt thus far, e.g. the Boolean logic of `notTrue` and `notFalse` instead of "True/False," the use of repeatable decimals, the use of the function `abs`, as well as the use of `loadSound` with a callback instead of the `preload` function, and so on.

 1. Can you spot the different styles?
 2. Can you read these blocks of code aloud?
-3. How does are these expressive and performative qualities described in the assigned reading?[^cox2] Can you describe and articulate these qualities using *Vocable Code* as an example?
+3. How are these expressive and performative qualities described in the assigned reading?[^cox2] Can you describe and articulate these qualities using *Vocable Code* as an example?

 ## Textuality
 Although the artwork *Vocable Code* is about voices, both voice and text are interlinked in the work.
 The program picks only one selected text to speak/play at a time, whilst others are displayed dynamically on screen.
 You can explore the meaning of the words, but their placement and other design attributes, further change the way you perceive and interpret the statements.
 These are selected, presented, played, and spoken randomly, and at the same time further disrupted by mathematical chaos.